gpustack/gpustack/docs/tutorials/inference-with-function-calling.md

 ## Step 2: Generate an API Key

-We will use the GPUStack API to generate text embeddings, and an API key is required:
+We will use the GPUStack API to interact with the model.
+To do this, you need to generate an API key:

 1. Navigate to the `API Keys` page in the GPUStack UI.
 2. Click the `New API Key` button.